coderefinery/reproducible-research/content/motivation.md

   - ...
   - (share your experience)

-- If you have experienced continuing from a script/code/plot written by a previous student, how did that go?
+- Have you continued working from a previous student's script/code/plot/notebook?
 What were the biggest challenges?
   - ...
   - ...
   - (share your experience, but constructively)